Table of contents

 - A resume example that makes the most of keywords.

-If you don’t have a resume ready to work on yet, try our AI Resume Builder for help getting started.
-This tool handles the formatting for you and provides fully customizable text suggestions to help you beat that pesky writer’s block.
+Need help building or updating your resume?
+Try our AI Resume Builder for help getting started.
+This tool handles the formatting for you and provides fully customizable text suggestions to help you beat that pesky writer's block.

-Say you’re a manager at a restaurant and you’re hoping to hire a new line cook with at least two years of experience in the kitchen.
-Your restaurant serves primarily Italian cuisine so your ideal candidate is someone with experience making pasta.
+Say you're a manager at a restaurant, and you're hoping to hire a new line cook with at least two years of experience in the kitchen.
+Your restaurant serves primarily Italian cuisine, so your ideal candidate is someone with experience making pasta.
 You also had a bad experience with a past line cook who would lash out at his co-workers when tickets would pile up during the dinner rush.
 You might write a job ad like this:

 Sample job ad with resume keywords: